Table of Contents

 11. Refinance your mortgage

-When your employment situation stabilizes, you could potentially save hundreds every month if you can qualify for a refinanced loan.
+Now that the economy is starting to stabilize, it might be a good time to refinance your mortgage.
+This could potentially save you hundreds every month if you can qualify for a refinanced loan.

 Add this financial goal to your list, and circle back to it when you’re in a position to refinance at a lower rate.